MicrosoftDocs/azure-devops-docs/docs/pipelines/troubleshooting/troubleshoot-start.md

 ::: moniker range="< azure-devops"

-If you are currently running other pipelines, you may not have any remaining parallel jobs, or you may have hit your [free limits](../licensing/concurrent-pipelines-tfs.md).
+If you're currently running other pipelines, you might not have any remaining parallel jobs, or you might have hit your [free limits](../licensing/concurrent-pipelines-tfs.md).

 ::: moniker-end